-Learn how to draw an easy caterpillar that has extra squishy looking sections.
+Below you’ll find an easy step-by-step tutorial for how to draw a Caterpillar and a Caterpillar Coloring Page.
 A little shading along the edges adds some extra dimension.

 A caterpillar is the larva of a butterfly or moth which has a segmented wormlike body and legs.
 Caterpillars may be hairy, have bright colors to scare away predators, or be colored to resemble their surroundings.
 In short, there are many different kinds so a drawing of one can look many different ways.

 Use the Button below to Download a PDF Tutorial

 Caterpillar Coloring Page